 The DegreeWorks tool in Pathway can be used by students to monitor progress towards graduation.
 By using this tool, a student can see how completed coursework meets the graduation requirements for the selected major.
 The Academic Advisor can assist the student to develop a semester by semester educational plan that is accessible in DegreeWorks.
 This audit is not your official academic transcript and it is not official notification of completion of degree or certificate requirements.
-Students preparing for entrance into health science or nursing programs should review program application eligibility requirements and deadline dates, by visiting the Health Science and Nursing Resources section of the website: www.ptc.edu/hsnis.
+Students preparing for entrance into health care programs should review program application eligibility requirements and deadline dates, by visiting the Health Care Resources section of the website: www.ptc.edu/hsnis.